 The Slough Fort Preservation Trust is greatful for the support it has recieved from Little Magic Grants.

-A grant was recieved that has allowed the Trust to engage a number of elderly, disabled or unemployed individuals from the local community and get them involved in the restoration of Slough Fort, which helps them build key skills and new friendships along the way.
+A grant was received that has allowed the Trust to engage a number of elderly, disabled or unemployed individuals from the local community and get them involved in the restoration of Slough Fort, which helps them build key skills and new friendships along the way.
+The grants to date have been used towards Heritage walks and the restoration of the Guard Room

 The Slough Fort Preservation Trust would like to express thanks to The Dulverton Trust for the provision of a grant to help make the Fort roof watertight, as well as replace all the ceiling timbers, and allowing us to re-decorate part of the building as well.